mmnelemane/cisco-aci-soc-integration/markdown/aci-openstack.md

 </figure>

 Note:

 - The APIC mechanism driver translates Neutron networking elements such as a network, subnet, router or external network into APIC constructs within the ACI Policy Model.
 - An OpFlex proxy from the ACI leaf switch exchanges policy information with the Agent-OVS instance in each compute host, effectively extending the ACI switch fabric and policy model into the virtual switch resulting in a cohesive system that can apply networking policy anywhere in the combined virtual and physical switching fabric starting from the virtual port where a VM instance attaches to the network.

 <!-- .slide: data-state="normal" id="opflex-agent-1" data-menu-title="Opflex Agent Architecture on Compute" class="aci-openstack" data-timing="40" -->
-## Opflex Agent on OpenStack Compute
+## OpFlex Agent on OpenStack Compute

 <figure>
   <img alt="OpenStack with ACI architecture with OpFlex ML2"